Health, advice, and information online

 Gastrointestinal foreign bodies occur when a pet ingests an object that cannot pass through the GI tract, subsequently getting lodged in the esophagus, stomach, or small or large intestine.
 While this type of accident certainly does occur in cats, due to the more natural tendency to feel out their environment with their mouths (especially in the puppy years), a substantially higher percentage of gastrointestinal foreign body cases are young dogs.

 GI foreign bodies are a veterinary emergency, having the potential to make the canine or feline patient very sick, cause severe pain and discomfort, and ultimately cause death left untreated.
 Clinical signs of GI foreign body obstruction include: not eating, drooling, vomiting, lack of ability to hold down any food or water, lack of feces production, distended/painful abdomen, lethargy, and depression.
-In the cases of sharp foreign bodies, gastrointestinal perforations and subsequent spilling of bowel contents into the steril abdomen cause severe pain and debilitation.
+In the cases of sharp foreign bodies, gastrointestinal perforations and subsequent spilling of bowel contents into the sterile abdomen cause severe pain and debilitation.

 As previously stated, GI foreign body obstruction is an emergency that necessitates immediate veterinary attention.
 Time is often of the essence in these cases, so be certain not to hesitate in seeking veterinary attention for your pet if GI foreign body obstruction is suspected.

-Prognosis folliwng GI foreign body surgery depends on how stable the patient was at the time of surgery, how compromised the gut is at the time of surgery, and whether or not there was any leakage GI tract material into the abdomen.
+Prognosis following GI foreign body surgery depends on how stable the patient was at the time of surgery, how compromised the gut is at the time of surgery, and whether or not there was any leakage GI tract material into the abdomen.
 Post-op care includes aggressive IV fluids, antibiotics, GI protectants, and narcotic pain management.

 Roger L. Welton, DVM